Aircoookie/WLED/usermods/smack_that/readme.md

-Clap Control
+Smack That Usermod!
 ---
-Control WLED with Clapping / Tapping / Knocking
+Control WLED with Smacks, Claps, Taps, Knocks, and more!

 Settings